|By Laurent Duplat, AI & SME Consultant

 Artificial intelligence is no longer a future technology.
 It is a competitive advantage being decided right now, in 2026, in the Swiss SMEs that have chosen to act — while their competitors are still waiting.

-According to the latest data from the Federal Statistical Office (FSO), 34% of Swiss SMEs with 10 to 249 employees were using at least one AI tool in their operations in 2025.
+According to the latest data custom project scope), 34% of Swiss SMEs with 10 to 249 employees were using at least one AI tool in their operations in 2025.
 This figure conceals a starker reality: the top 15% most advanced SMEs concentrate the bulk of productivity gains, while the remaining 85% are accumulating growing disadvantages.

 Why AI Creates a Structural Competitive Advantage